 Humans are polluting the environment in many, many ways.
 Some ways are trivial and others are more significant.
 The point is to evolve society to the point where we can use cleaner sources of energy and healthier lifestyles without disrupting our progress as a human species.
 I do believe the planet serves us (not we serve the planet).
 This is a controversial view, but what I currently believe nonetheless.
 That said, even if nature is our dominion, it’s our imperative to be as good a custodian as we can.

 The beauty of capitalism is freedom.
 The ugliness of capitalism is freedom to exploit.
 Work is servitude if one doesn’t have the choice to leave a job for economic reasons.
 That’s de-facto economic slavery to an authoritarian organization, which is prevalent through the world.
 Can we take the best and leave the best?
-What can we do to encourage freedom and options for all of us to create and innovate, while at the same time ensuring that we never have to be victim to economic coercion or oppression in the process.
+What can we do to encourage freedom and options for each of us to create and innovate, while at the same time ensuring that we never have to be victim to economic coercion or oppression in the process?

-Ranks, scores, grades, and any public metrics should be completely removed from the education system on all levels.
+Ranks, scores, grades, and any public metric should be removed from the education system on all levels.
 What do we do instead?
 We’ll figure it out.
 Doesn’t matter.
-These destroy real education.
+These numbers devalue real education.
 Students might privately use their own metrics, or have metrics that are just for themselves and tracking their own growth — that is fine if they find them helpful.
 But a system that pits one learner against another, and tries to validate how good we learned, rather than encourage everyone to grow, discover, and explore in a way aligned with the Spirit within them, is evil and devastating to our mind.